- Although butter is not toxic to dogs, consuming large amounts can lead to serious health issues like pancreatitis.

-This is often the first question a person will ask themselves if they find their dog ate butter when they weren’t looking.
-Being a common household staple like many foods, a cute yet conniving carnivore may find one lying around and steal it out from under an unsuspecting owner.
+This is often the first question a person will ask themselves if they realized that their dog consumed butter when they weren’t looking.
+Being a common household staple like many foods, a cute yet conniving carnivore may find one lying around and steal it out from an unsuspecting owner.
 We know that many human foods, like chocolate and onions, are bad for our pets , but what about butter?

 We all know that butter is a dairy product made by churning cream.
-Butter has a high-fat content like its plant- and oil-based counterparts such as spreads and margarine.
+So, is butter bad for dogs?
+Well, butter has a high-fat content like its plant- and oil-based counterparts such as spreads and margarine.
 Anything this high in fat will be harmful to canines and humans alike when consumed in large quantities.
 Fats are the most calorie-dense foods.
 These in particular average between five to eight hundred calories per 3.5 ounces (100 grams)!

 Foods with high caloric content are not always bad and have their place as long as they are used in moderation and are part of a balanced diet.
 Keep in mind that many vitamins necessary to sustain normal body function and metabolism need fats to be absorbed into the body, such as the fat-soluble vitamins A, D, E, and K. Likewise, important antioxidants like Omega 3, 6, and 9 are fat-based.
-The best dog food in the market today offer complete dog nutrition.
+If you are wondering how you can give your dog complete dog nutrition, the best fresh dog food in the market today offers customizable meals.

 Therefore, butter is not inherently bad for a dog, but it’s not necessarily good for them, either.
 It is edible food, so it’s not like your dog ate cocoa butter that could potentially be laden with chemicals.
-However, being high in calories, large amounts of it over time will cause the dog to gain weight and lead to obesity, a growing concern for humans and pets alike.
+However, I would still not add it to my dog’s diet.
+Being high in calories, large amounts of it over time will cause the dog to gain weight and lead to obesity—a growing concern for humans and pets alike.
 Like their human counterparts, dogs that are obese are predisposed to diseases like arthritis and diabetes.

-Besides the weight issue, dogs often have difficulties processing dairy because they are lactose intolerant.
+Besides the weight issue, dogs often have difficulties processing dairy because most of them are lactose intolerant.
 Lactose, the naturally-occurring sugar in milk and other dairy products, can cause bloating, upset stomachs, and loose stools or diarrhea.
+Therefore, large amounts of dairy in adult dogs are unhealthy for their digestive system.
 While puppies thrive on their mother’s milk, this is not the same.
-As with people, lactose intolerance is a concern for our pets.
-In addition, large amounts of dairy in adult animals are unhealthy for their digestive system.

 Can Eating Butter Kill My Dog?

 If your dog ate a stick of butter, it is doubtful that she will die.
 Unlike foods like certain nuts or grapes, butter is not toxic to dogs.
-Dogs eating butter isn’t odd, but even in moderate amounts may cause some upset to their digestive system due to them being lactose intolerant.
-If your dog ate a considerable amount, consult with your veterinarian to see what he says about the situation, just to be safe.
+Dogs eating butter isn’t odd, but even in moderate amounts may cause an upset to their digestive system especially to those that are lactose intolerant.
+If your dog ate a considerable amount, consult your veterinarian to see what he says about the situation, just to be safe.
 While unlikely, pancreatitis is a concern and needs to be dealt with immediately.